Myhr86/prosjekt1/README.md

-# Simple Shop php
+# Simple todolist for a industry company

-## A simple shop solution for recieving and reviewing orders.
+##

-Made in php
+Made in php/mysql